luvhimbi/Maintainance-app/laravel -commdands.md

 -correct save student and maintainace stuff
--add alert for deleting students ,maintanance and location -add proper logic on the person who assigns a task
+-add alert for deleting students ,maintanance and location -add proper logic on the person who assigns a task -change the student role to user to fit for staff and students to report
+- update the profiles to work